jnewman747/HerpetologyLab/README.md

 ## Map Objectives and User Needs

 This map is necessary to highlight research in the Herpetology Lab at the University of Kentucky.
-This lab has many recent and active projects, most of which with publications (https://pricelab.ca.uky.edu/publications).
+This lab has many recent and active projects, most of which have associated publications (https://pricelab.ca.uky.edu/publications).
 It is vital to disseminate information within a research field.

 I'm designing this map because I am a Research Analyst in the Price lab and thus I'm familiar with Dr. Price and his research projects.
 I myself am a conservation biologist who is passionate about preserving wildlife, paticularly herpetofauna.
 I have 10+ years of experience working with threatened and endangered species.